gelofi/leuxitai-archived/README.md

 - Logging!
 Just set your log channel, you're good to go!
 - Event Commands!
 Our event right now is `coronavirus`.
 - Other tools!
 Such as weather, urban dictionary, and translate commands!

-## Support

-If you need support, just join our server, click [here](https://discord.gg/4VXEXWP)!

-If you want to support me, and support Leuxitai's further development, do `l.support` on your server.

-Fizx26#5360 | FizxCreations.

 # Copyright © Fizx 2020